syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Bookmarks/Insert-simple-text-into-bookmark).

 The following code example shows how to insert a paragraph item by using BookmarkNavigator.